Mathu145/TextProcessingTool/README.md

 # Text Processing Tool

-## Beschreibung
-Ein Tool zur Verarbeitung von Textdateien basierend auf der Microkernel-Architektur.

-## Nutzung
+## Overview
-1. Textdatei bereitstellen.
-2. Ein Plugin auswählen.
-3. Verarbeiteten Text speichern.
+A simple text processing tool using the microkernel architecture.

-## Plugins
+## Features
+- Core functionality for reading, processing, and saving text files.
+- Plugin support for extended functionality:
-- Word Counter: Zählt Wörter im Text.
+  - Word Counter: Counts the number of words in the text.
-- Case Converter: Wandelt den Text in Großbuchstaben um.
+  - Case Converter: Converts text to uppercase.
-- Text Search: Sucht nach einem Schlüsselwort.
+  - Text Search: Searches for and counts occurrences of a keyword.

+## Usage
+1. Run `main.py`.
+2. Provide the path to a text file.
+3. Select a plugin to process the text.
+4. Save the processed text to a new file.

+## Structure
+- `core/`: Contains the core system.
+- `plugins/`: Contains individual plugins.
+- `main.py`: Entry point for the application.